 Governance

-• A strategic plan is in place and is used.
+- They have a strategic plan in place and use it.
 The organization reviews that plan annually and adjusts it, as necessary.
 Key staff members refer to it when talking to you

-• Regular client input is welcomed and used for continual program improvement.
+- They welcome regular client input and use it for continual program improvement.
 The organization can demonstrate involvement of constituents in planning and evaluation

 If you are thinking of supporting a new or younger organization whose work you admire, recognize that it may not yet have in place all of the previously mentioned practices, procedures, and policies.